lil-qorgi/379-rnaseq/README.md

 | **WTC1**: wildtype, replicate C, Thi+ | **WTC2**: wildtype, replicate C, Thi-     |

 ## Shell environment
-Both the Google Cloud Platform (GCP)'s High-performance cluster (HPC) and the local machine are set to run bash.
+Both the Google Cloud Platform (GCP)'s High-performance cluster (HPC) node and the local machine will be set to run on bash shell.

 [Go to step 1](#step-1---obtain-reads-and-read-counting)